gRPC¶

 gRPC encodes the service and method in the URL path following the pattern:

-The proxy parses this path and stores the extracted service and method names as metadata on each flow message.
+The Layer parses this path and stores the extracted service and method names on GRPCStartMessage.Service / .Method.
 For example, a request to /helloworld.Greeter/SayHello produces:

-gRPC messages use a Length-Prefixed Message format with a 5-byte header:
+gRPC messages use a Length-Prefixed Message (LPM) format with a 5-byte header:

 +------------------+------------------+-------------------+